ildella/learn-tests-brokenthings/README.md

 So why test in the title as well?
 Cause most code will be written in test form, and I commit to keep the project green.

+## Tests
+Tests are done with Jest, so by default 'npm test' will run only jest files Some sample test for Jasmine are also present.